-A Ranging Control Message (RCM), which is a frame conveying the Advanced Ranging Control IE (ARC IE), specified in 7.4.4.38, can be used to sets the ranging parameters to control the ranging procedure(s).
+A Ranging Control Message (RCM) is a frame conveying the Advanced Ranging Control IE (ARC IE).
+Specified in 7.4.4.38, it can be used to set the ranging parameters controlling the ranging procedure(s).
 The RCM can configure aspects of the ranging procedure(s) such as the time-slot structure shown in Figure 12, ranging methods (6.9.5), and STS packet configuration (16.2).

 The following nomenclature is used for ERDEVs: